 Johns Hopkins University

-Skills you'll gain: Data Analysis, Applied Mathematics, Mathematical Modeling, Graphing, Trigonometry, R (Software), Analytical Skills, General Mathematics, Statistics, Algebra, Systems Of Measurement, Correlation Analysis, Regression Analysis, Calculus, Geometry
+Skills you'll gain: Data Literacy, Data Analysis, Applied Mathematics, Mathematical Modeling, Graphing, Trigonometry, R (Software), R Programming, General Mathematics, Data Modeling, Algebra, Systems Of Measurement, Mathematical Software, Correlation Analysis, Regression Analysis, Calculus, Business Mathematics, Geometry

 Careers related to mathematical modeling are diverse and can be found in various sectors.
 Potential job titles include data analyst, operations research analyst, quantitative analyst, financial modeler, and research scientist.
 These roles often involve using mathematical models to solve problems, optimize processes, or predict outcomes, making them essential in industries such as finance, healthcare, technology, and academia.